outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - this is a proxy for knowledge, to replace rules like 'augment the data set with variants of it' with general structures like 'apply core structures like difference to all problem inputs like data sets' and 'find error types like false similarities with alternate causes' (in relevant problem structures like 'equivalent data sets with different causes of their patterns')
     - an example is applying 'difference' & 'average' to find 'difference from average' as a relevant structure that may be an input to the 'prediction function solution'
     - solution success cause: this works bc these general structures are known to occur & be useful across systems for variable problem-solving intents and are therefore likely to interact, meaning they are relevant for finding & connecting interactive structures of a problem/solution, by applying the general structures to the problem space to find specific relevant structures to connect
-    - workflow fit: this is an extension of the 'apply useful structures' workflow, with the application of filters for relevance of structures like 'position' of the useful structures once specified for that problem space
+    - workflow fit: this is an extension of the 'apply useful structures' workflows, with the application of additional filters for relevance of structures, like 'contradicting error structures' and 'position' of the useful structures once specified for that problem space
       - for example, positioning a useful structure in the input data may not be correct for the 'find a prediction-function-finding algorithm' problem bc that may not be a meaningful position where it is useful to other structures

   - example of finding useful structures like 'average' to find relevant variables like 'difference from average' in a 'find a prediction function' problem